TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 > **Critical: one dedicated helper per copy.** Every copy of this companion must have its own input_text helper.
 Two copies (say a Battery one and an Entity one) sharing a single helper will overwrite each other's memory and cross-fire endless notifications, each thinking the situation changed on every other check.
 If you build more than one copy, create a separate helper for each.

-You do not need to set a maximum length or any options on the helper; the default is fine.
-The companion stores a compact fingerprint there, which fits comfortably regardless of how many devices you watch.
+When you create the helper, open advanced options and set the maximum length to 255.
+The default of 100 is too short: the companion stores two fingerprints plus a marker, which can run past 100 characters when something is flagged, and if the helper is too short the write fails silently and change-detection stops working.
+Setting it to 255 is all the helper needs.

 ## Import the Blueprint